Essoz/ml-daikon-empirical-study-eecs598/ROADMAP.pandoc.md

 A few directions we are considering:

 1. **Repository Mining + Static Analysis**:
-Infer library API specifications (pre-conditions and post conditions) from examples (e.g [PyTorch/examples](https://github.com/pytorch/examples)\[2\]).
+Infer library API specifications (pre-conditions and post conditions) from examples [@pytorch-examples].
 Then, use the inferred specifications to statically verify the user code connecting two API calls in the new ML pipeline.
     - Pro: The inferred specifications are likely to be correct and comprehensive as they are mined from a huge number well-maintained examples.
     - Con: The inferred invariants might be best for detecting issues that raises exceptions.
 It might not be as good for detecting issues that are completely silent as these are usually caused by the data or inappropriately configuration parameters.